Introduction – Primal Path

 - : Knocking an enemy prone gives you Advantage on attacks against them, including your second attack with the Extra Attack feature.
 Allies threatening that enemy can already get Advantage from you if you selected Wolf for your Totem Spirit, and you can already get Advantage from Reckless Attack, so this may not be very useful.

-A great choice for players who tend to die a lot, the Zealot makes surviving and recovering from death considerably easier.
-However, because many of its abilities are tied up in keeping you alive, it doesn't have great offensive abilities.
+A great choice for players who tend to die a lot or for players who want a mechanically simple build, the Zealot makes surviving and recovering from death considerably easier while still doing decent damage.
+However, because many of its abilities are tied up in keeping you alive, it doesn’t have great offensive abilities beyond dealing damage.

 - : A whole bunch of bonus damage, and the damage type options are really good.
 You only get to use this once one each of your turns (you can’t use it outside of your own turn), so if you’re using Reckless Attack you likely don’t need to scramble for additional attack attempts to guarantee that you’ll deal this damage reliably.